 Welcome to World Blind Herald !!

-Volume: 1, Issue: 13, March 28, 2023
+Volume: 1, Issue: 29, week of July 18, 2023

 World Blind Herald is unique among publications related to blindness and blind people.
-World Blind Herald will include all of the information we can find about blindness and blind people from the entire English speaking world.
+World Blind Herald will include all of the information we can find about blindness and blind people from the entire world.
 We will include stories about science and medicine, braille, crime, legal issues, employment, fashion, culture, education, politics, blindness organizations, sports and athletes, business, and we'll even include stories that are simply weird and much more.
 You'll find curated content from around the web in Blindness Briefs.
 Discover the latest science and medical news in our Science Briefs and enjoy the perspectives of our growing team of writers in Featured Perspectives.

 This Week In WBH

 This is a collection of short stories about my experiences with my first guide dog X-Celerator whom I got from Southeastern Guide Dogs in Palmetto, Florida.
 I ran this story on my own blog in March of 2022 but very few people read it.
 Those who did read it, however, enjoyed it a lot and now that WBH has a considerably larger weekly readership, I thought I'd repost it and hope that the expanded audience will enjoy it as much as did the small number who saw it last year.